 Before opening Arosso, the Monterosso family had owned Café Monterosso on nearby Makefield Road.

-When it came time to delve into a new restaurant venture, Monterosso and his family literally transformed a shuttered diner to what is now Arosso.
-Together, the family demolished the former building and designed and framed out the new space.
+When it came time to delve into a new restaurant venture, Monterosso and his family literally transformed a shuttered diner to the original Arosso restaurant.
+Together, the family demolished the building and designed and framed out the space.
 The family did “everything except plumbing and electric.”
+The same is true with the new space as well.

 To learn more

-Arosso, A Touch of Sicily is located at 530 Lincoln Highway in Fairless Hills.
+Arosso, A Touch of Sicily is located at 504 Lincoln Highway in Fairless Hills.
 The restaurant is BYOB.
-Its hours of operation are from 10:30 a.m. to 10 p.m.
-Monday through Friday; 8:30 a.m. to 10 p.m.
-Saturday; and 8:30 a.m. to 9 p.m.
+Its hours of operation are from 11 a.m. to 9 p.m.
+Monday through Friday; 11 a.m. to 9:45 p.m.
+Saturday; and noon to 9 p.m.
 Sunday.
-Takeout, catering and delivery are all available.
+Takeout, catering, and delivery are all available.
 The restaurant also has space available for special occasions.
 For more information, call 215-295-1311 or visit https://www.arossorestaurant.com/#/.